Atiwari330/chrome_extension/EXTENSION_TOGGLE_PLAN.md

 - UI is not created automatically when visiting Google Meet
 - Microphone permission flow still works correctly
 - UI can be created on-demand via extension icon
+- Audio processing capabilities remain intact even when UI is not visible

 **Implementation Tasks**:
 1. Modify `init()` method in content.js
 2. Check stored visibility state before creating UI
 3. Separate permission handling from UI creation
 4. Ensure UI creation can be triggered later
+5. **CRITICAL**: Keep all audio initialization code intact - only skip `createFloatingUI()` call

 **Code Location**: content.js, lines 17-46

+**Safety Checks**:
+- Verify `setupMessageListeners()` is still called (needed for audio messages)
+- Verify `setupDOMObserver()` is still called (needed for UI re-injection)
+- Ensure microphone permission iframe can still be injected when needed
+- Test that audio streams can be started even if UI was never shown

 ### Epic 4: Enhance UI Component for Visibility Control